berkingurcan/tavukcivciv-ETHGlobal-Singapore24/README.md

 ### 2. TOTPWallet.sol

-**Purpose**: A smart contract wallet that uses TOTP for transaction authorization, leveraging FHE for secure on-chain processing of OTPs.
+**Purpose**: A simple smart contract wallet for demonstration that uses TOTP for transaction authorization, leveraging FHE for secure on-chain processing of OTPs.

 **Key Components**: